Football at the 1948 Summer Olympics: Final tournament

 Sweden's style of play at White Hart Lane attracted much attention.
 Their forward line contained three exceptional players; one of them Gunnar Gren scored a brace in an easy win.
 There were two goals, as well, for future FIFA World Cup star Željko Čajkovski in Yugoslavia's 6–1 rout of Luxembourg, although they were behind at half-time.
 South Korea beat Mexico 5–3.
 Walter Bahr, Ed Souza, Charlie Colombo and John Souza were part of the United States team that lost 9–0 to Italy, conceding five goals at the end of the match when they were down to nine men.
 They would later participate in the 1950 FIFA World Cup and beat the favourites England in one of the greatest upsets in football history.

-In the quarter-finals, Sweden defeated both the South Koreans and the Danes in the semi-final.
+In the quarter-finals, Sweden defeated the South Koreans and in the semi-finals Sweden defeated the Danes.
 In the second semi-final, Great Britain played Yugoslavia at Wembley Stadium, going out by three goals to one.
 3–1 was also the score in the final in favour of Sweden over Yugoslavia.